infomap module¶

 default

-default (any) – The return value if the node name is missing.
+default (str, optional) – The return value if the node name is missing, default

 None